ncatlab/nlab-content/pages/0/8/0/8/18080/content.md

-Undergraduate student in Physics, Computer Science and Mathematics at Massey University, New Zealand
+Undergraduate student in Physics, Computer Science and Mathematics from New Zealand